moinulmoin/chadnext/src/app/changelog/content/change-03.md

 ---
-title: Added New Settings page and more...
+title: Added New Settings page and more
 date: 2023-06-15
 version: 1.2.0
 ---